Spiced Bone Broth ChocoLatte

 Add the hot chicken broth – leaving an inch of room at the top.

 Buzz with a handheld frother to mix really well.
-Use a blender, NutriBullet, or NutriNinja if you haven’t got one of these.
+If you haven’t got one of these, whizz your ingredients in a blender, NutriBullet, or NutriNinja.
 Last resort is a fork – although you’ll end up with an oily moustache each time you sip.

 * * *